Training machine learning models

 Can multiple Trained Models be deployed at the same time?

-Can the TMF Bot be retrained?
+Can we retrain the TMF Bot?

 You can create as many Trained Models as you like, using different sets of documents, different Prediction Confidence Thresholds, or different Minimum Documents per Document Type values.
 These can all be reviewed and evaluated before deploying within the system, allowing you to select the best one to deploy.